 In the pre-training phase, the GNNs are used to predict all node types and edge types in all masked graphs in the training data.
 We report the graph classification results for all GNNs in Table \ref{tab:acc1}.
-In the GCPN framework, we can see GSN perform the best with $93.08\%$ accuracy on the graph classification task.
-In the GraphAF framework, we can see GearNet perform the best with the lowest edge and node average negative log likelihood: $-0.9275$ and $-2.8981$ respectively.
-Both GSN and GearNet are more expressive GNNs than R-GCN according to the 1-WL test demonstrated in Appendix \ref{appn}.
-It is not surprising that expressive GNNs can outperform other GNNs on the graph classification task, since the expressivity of a GNN is defined as the ability to distinguish non-isomorphic graphs.
+In the GCPN framework, we can see GSN perform the best with 93.08\% accuracy on the graph classification task.
+In the GraphAF framework, we can see GearNet perform the best with the lowest edge and node average negative log likelihood: 0.9275 and 2.8981 respectively.
+Both GSN and GearNet are more expressive GNNs than R-GCN demonstrated in Appendix \ref{appn}.
+It is not surprising that expressive GNNs can outperform other GNNs on the graph classification task, since the expressiveness of a GNN is defined as the ability to distinguish non-isomorphic graphs.

 However, by comparing Table \ref{tab:acc1} with Tables \ref{tab:GCPN3}, \ref{tab:GCPN2}, \ref{tab:GraphAF1}, \ref{tab:GraphAF2}, it is worth noting that \emph{more expressive GNNs cannot ensure better performance of GNN-based graph generative models in molecular generation tasks}.
-For example, PNA and GSN perform better than R-GCN on graph classification tasks (Table \ref{tab:acc1}), but GCPN with PNA or GSN cannot surpass the original GCPN on all generation metrics (e.g. Median2 in Table \ref{tab:GCPN2}).
-Therefore, we conclude that the graph generation task is a different task from graph classification and requires other abilities of GNNs, such as edge feature extraction.
+For example, PNA and GSN perform better than R-GCN on graph classification tasks (Table~\ref{tab:acc1}), but GCPN with PNA or GSN cannot surpass the original GCPN with R-GCN on all generation metrics (Table~\ref{tab:GCPN2}).
+As also demonstrated in Appendix \ref{appn}, we find graph generation models with strong one-hot encoding edge feature extraction ability GNNs, such as GearNet and R-GCN, can perform better than models with other GNNs, such as GATv2 and GAT.
+Details about GNN expressiveness and edge feature extraction ability are described in Appendix \ref{appn}.
+We conclude that the graph generation tasks requires other abilities of GNNs than graph prediction tasks, such as edge feature extraction.